ShaneHarro/UWSaveEditor/README.md

 Many thanks to Phat Tran who's documentation helped write this program: ftp://files.chatnfiles.com/Infomagic-Windows/Infomagic-Games-for-Daze-Summer-95-1/EDITORS/UWEDITOR/UWEDITOR.TXT

-And a HUGE thank you to this documentation which helped me figure out the XOR "encrpytion". http://bootstrike.com/Ultima/Online/uwformat.php
+And a HUGE thank you to this documentation which helped me figure out the XOR "encryption". http://bootstrike.com/Ultima/Online/uwformat.php